 Nolle Prosequi Definition

 Nolle prosequi is a Latin phrase meaning voluntary dismissal of charges by the prosecution.
 It amounts to a dismissal of charges by the prosecution.
 Although it rarely occurs, a judge can refuse to dismiss charges at the prosecutor’s request.
-Typically, these requests for dismissal are granted.
+Typically, prosecution requests for dismissal are granted.
+If a judge is reluctant to dismiss charges, an influential defense lawyer can tip the scale in favor of the defendant.
 After a dismissal by nolle prosequi, a defendant may have to file a motion with the court seeking the destruction of their fingerprints and biometric data to clear their criminal history of the original allegation.

 Related Articles